5 Strategies for Marketing During an Economic Downturn

 During an economic downturn a company’s marketing strategy and budget should work even harder to support the vision and goals of the company.
 However, getting sucked into looking at only short-term issues isn’t the same as taking a holistic approach to adapting marketing plans to the new normal.

-While the ground beneath us is ever changing, and what worked just last spring will no longer be plausible, CRE firms must be willing and able to adapt quickly, thoughtfully, and with a fair amount of creativity.
+While the ground beneath us is ever changing, and what worked just last year will no longer be plausible, CRE firms must be willing and able to adapt quickly, thoughtfully, and with a fair amount of creativity.
 Now more than ever before a strong digital marketing strategy is a key factor to remain competitive, seeing as brokers, tenants, investors and operators will rely heavily on online channels.

 Here are five ways that you can adapt your marketing during a downturn: